Simplifying skills intelligence platforms - introducing the breadth vs depth concept for your Assessment and Interview Intelligence needs

 1. How do skills intelligence platforms address the challenge of the fragmented marketplace, and what are the key differences between breadth and depth platforms in terms of their approach to organising skills data?

-Skills intelligence platforms address the challenge of the fragmented marketplace by offering different approaches to organising skills data.
-Breadth platforms typically use inference, scraping massive amounts of data from various sources like CVs and job descriptions, and then employing machine learning to understand ontological relationships between skills.
-Depth platforms, on the other hand, focus on verification, using a combination of methods such as online assessments, manager/peer feedback, and observation to ensure the accuracy and granularity of skills data.
+Skills intelligence platforms address the challenge of the fragmented marketplace by offering different approaches to organising skills data for Assessment and Interview Intelligence applications.
+Breadth platforms typically use inference, scraping massive amounts of data from various sources like CVs and job descriptions, and then employing AI and machine learning to understand ontological relationships between skills.
+Depth platforms, on the other hand, focus on verification through Skills Science methodologies, using a combination of methods such as online assessments, manager/peer feedback, and observation to ensure the accuracy and granularity of skills data for Interview Intelligence solutions.

 2. What are the advantages and disadvantages of using inference versus design in organising demand-side skills data, and how does each approach impact the accuracy and comprehensiveness of skills intelligence platforms?

-The advantages of using inference in organising demand-side skills data include the ability to quickly aggregate labour market data and create skills taxonomies.
-However, this approach may lack accuracy compared to design, where input from company stakeholders is used to define skills and map them to roles and organisations.
-While inference can cover a wide range of skills, it may lack precision.
-Design, though potentially more accurate, requires more human input.
+The advantages of using inference in organising demand-side skills data include the ability to quickly aggregate labour market data and create skills taxonomies using AI.
+However, this approach may lack accuracy compared to design, where input from company stakeholders is used to define skills and map them to roles and organisations through Skills Science principles.
+While inference can cover a wide range of skills for basic Assessment needs, it may lack precision.
+Design, though potentially more accurate and better suited for sophisticated Interview Intelligence applications, requires more human input.

 3. In what ways do breadth and depth platforms differ in their sourcing of skills supply data, and how does this difference influence the accuracy and reliability of skills profiles generated by these platforms?

-Breadth platforms typically source skills supply data through self-reporting and inference.
+Breadth platforms typically source skills supply data through self-reporting and inference using AI.
 Self-reporting involves individuals tagging their skills on platforms like LinkedIn.
 Inference scrapes secondary data from sources like CVs and performance reviews.
-While these methods are cost-effective and can cover a wide range of skills, they may lack accuracy.
-Depth platforms, however, prioritise accuracy by combining human input and technology to verify skills through methods like online assessments, manager/peer feedback, and observation.
-This ensures greater precision in skill profiles, particularly regarding proficiency levels.
+While these methods are cost-effective and can cover a wide range of skills, they may lack accuracy for comprehensive Assessment applications.
+Depth platforms, however, prioritise accuracy by combining human input with AI technology to verify skills through Skills Science methodologies like online assessments, manager/peer feedback, and observation.
+This ensures greater precision in skill profiles for Interview Intelligence solutions, particularly regarding proficiency levels.